lcapo/developer-documentation-hotel/hotel/StaticConfiguration.rst

 *  <InformChangesPolicies>false</InformChangesPolicies>:

--the provider informs if there is an extra fee for any booking modification.
+-The provider informs if there is an extra fee for any booking modification.

 |

 *  <ImplementsDeltaPrice>false</ImplementsDeltaPrice>:

--If implemented a margin stipulated by the client for booking with a higher price (delta).
+-Implemented a margin stipulated by the client for booking with a higher price (delta).

 |

 *  <RequiredAllPassengers>true</RequiredAllPassengers>:

--Needs all of the data of all the pax in booking.
+-Needs all of the data (names and surnames) of all the pax in booking.

 |